 Fees and Insurance Information:

-My standard fee for individual therapy is $130 per 50 minute session.
+My standard fee for individual therapy is $140 per 50 minute session.
 I offer a limited number of sliding scale slots for those who cannot afford my full fee.
 Consultation fees are determined based on the scope of the work involved.
-If you have questions about this, I'd be glad to discuss my fees and billing practices further, either on the phone or in person.
+If you have questions about this, I'd be glad to discuss my fees and billing practices further.